moveit/moveit2_tutorials/doc/examples/hand_eye_calibration/hand_eye_calibration_tutorial.rst

 Getting Started
 ---------------
-While it is possible to go through most of this tutorial using just a simulation, to actually complete a calibration you will need a robotic arm and a camera.

 If you haven't already done so, be sure to complete the steps in :doc:`Getting Started </doc/tutorials/getting_started/getting_started>`.
 Also, set your arm up to work with MoveIt (as described in the :doc:`Setup Assistant Tutorial </doc/examples/setup_assistant/setup_assistant_tutorial>`).